jpspadaro/butterknife/README.md

 # butterknife
-A simple web scraping library for python utilizing BeautifulSoup
+A simple web scraping library for python3 utilizing BeautifulSoup